 - Caching – Not only can you control browser caching, but your site will be cached within the CloudFlare CDN (content distribution network) offering additional caching and speed benefits.

 - Compression, Minification, and more – CloudFlare will on the fly compress and minify your code allowing you to keep those comments and spaces in your original code while serving up nicely minified code to browsers.
 Plus, CloudFlare has optional pre-loading of the requests your website makes to outside sources.

 We’ve grown so accustomed to them that we forget that websites are actually very complicated marketing vehicles.
 It takes a lot to optimize a website and then keep it running on all cylinders.

-There are some things that you, as a business owner or marketing professional, can do to optimize your site like paying for higher quality web hosting.
+There are some things that you, as a business owner or marketing professional, can do to improve page load speed and optimize your site like paying for higher quality web hosting.